 ArticleThis article discusses the process by which it is possible to reconstruct an incident by examining injury data.
-In this instance, our biomedical engineer, Dr. Williams was tasked with determining the manner in which the deceased encountered the electrical source.
+In this instance, our biomedical engineer was tasked with determining the manner in which the deceased encountered the electrical source.

 AN UNWITNESSED ELECTROCUTION